cyberbotics/webots-doc/reference/linearmotor.md

 force* at run-time.
 The value of `maxForce` should always be zero or positive (the default is 10).
 A small `maxForce` value may result in a motor being unable to move to the target position because of its weight or other external forces.

+- The `muscle` field optionally specifies a [Muscle](muscle.md) node that graphically represent the contraction of an artificial muscle.